-For any normal 'weed-plant' the cultivation of the soil spells disaster but for the poppy it enhances its survival chances, having made it a permanent fixture in our fields since agriculture began.
-A sun-lover, it grows in almost any soil but favors heavy alkaline soils- making Tuscany the ideal place for such a plant, given the extensive grain cultivation and thick clay soil.
+For any normal 'weed-plant' the cultivation of the soil spells disaster, but not for the poppy: in fact, it enhances its survival chances, thus making it a permanent fixture in our fields since agriculture has begun.
+A sun-lover, the poppy grows in almost any soil but favors the heavy alkalines, making Tuscany its ideal place, given the extensive grain cultivation and thick clay soil.

-In fact the fields of poppies in the Tuscan landscape have become a very strong visual symbol, almost synonymous with Tuscan and all things Tuscan.
-The strong Tuscan sunshine favors the growth of this plant and helps highlight the ferocity of this the very brightest of reds in the wild-flower range.
-Refracting with green and complimented when set against yellow - this plant tends to propel its vivacious color from the backdrop of Tuscany's deep, lush greens of the young wheat fields.
+In fact, poppy fields have become a very strong visual symbol of the Tuscan landscape, almost synonymous with Tuscany and all things Tuscan.
+The strong Tuscan sunshine favors the growth of this plant and helps highlight the very brightest of reds in the wild-flower range.
+Refracting with green and complimented when set against yellow, this plant tends to propel its vivacious color from the backdrop of Tuscany's deep, lush greens of young wheat fields.

 An ancient Greek legend explains, rather romantically, how the poppy adopted the name 'Corn' Poppy.
-According to myth the poppy was created by the Greek God of sleep, Somnus- in a period when Ceres, the goddess of grain, was apparently having trouble sleeping and was also searching desperately for her lost daughter – therefore she clearly lacked the energy to make the corn to grow.
-Somnus, realizing the gravity of the situation, allegedly quickly brewed a concoction from the poppy and offered it to Ceres and, so legend has it...
-"Ceres was soon sleeping like a baby again!" and soon felt rested and relaxed in no time!
+According to myth the poppy was created by the Greek God of sleep, Somnus, in a period when Ceres, the goddess of harvest, was apparently having trouble sleeping and was also searching desperately for her lost daughter – therefore she clearly lacked the energy to make the corn to grow.
+Somnus, realizing the gravity of the situation, quickly brewed a concoction from the poppy, offered it to Ceres and, so legend has it, "Ceres was soon sleeping like a baby again!" and soon felt rested and relaxed.

-The petals of the Tuscan poppy contain substances that aid insomnia and Papaver Rhoeas is very slightly narcotic.
-The chief constituent of the fresh petals is the red coloring matter, which consists of Rhoeadic and Papaveric acids.
-This color is much darkened by several alkalis present in the plant and all parts of the plant contain the crystalline non-poisonous alkaloid Rhoeadine.
-The amount of active ingredients is of a minimum and its exact quantity is unclear and there is still great controversy regarding the presence of another powerful sedative...
-Morphine.
-It has, as yet, not been determined whether Meconic acid, which is present in opium, is also an active constituent of Papaver Rhoeas.
+The petals of the Tuscan poppy contain substances that aid insomnia, making papaver rhoeas slightly narcotic.
+The chief constituent of the fresh petals is the red coloring matter, which consists of rhoeadic and papaveric acids.
+This color is much darkened by several alkalis present in the plant and all parts of the plant contain the crystalline non-poisonous alkaloid rhoeadine.
+The amount of active ingredients is minimal and its exact quantity is unclear.
+There is still great controversy regarding the presence of another powerful sedative: morphine.
+It has, as yet, not been determined whether meconic acid, which is present in opium, is also an active constituent of papaver rhoeas.